 Worried about your credit card application being rejected?
 Read this guide to find out why you could be declined and how you can improve your chances next time.

 You need to meet a number of requirements to have your credit card application approved.
-This also means that there are many reasons why your application might be rejected by a lender.
-From making a mistake on the application, not including supporting documentation or failing to meet the minimum income requirement, this guide covers a few of the common reasons why your credit card application could be rejected and how you can increase your chances of approval.
+This also means that there are a few reasons why your application might be rejected by a lender.
+This guide covers why your credit card application could be rejected and how you can increase your chances of approval.

 8 reasons why your credit card application may be declined

 Understanding the different reasons your credit card application may be rejected could help you increase your chances of approval.
 Some of the common reasons your application may be rejected include:

 - Your age.
 You must be 18 years old to apply for a credit card in New Zealand.
 If you are under 18 your credit card application will be declined.

 - Incorrect information on your application.
 Something as simple as entering your driver’s licence number wrongly or misspelling your residential address could mean the credit card issuer cannot verify your details and move forward with the application process.
 It’s important to carefully review your application before you submit it.
 If you make an error, you may be able to resolve the situation with the issuer by amending your application.

 - Recent changes in your circumstances.
 If you have recently moved or changed jobs and haven’t updated this information across all your networks, it could be hard for the issuer to verify your identity or access your credit report.
 As with mistakes on the application, you may be able to deal with this by calling the credit card issuer and providing additional documentation.
 If you include your employer’s contact details in the application, you should also let them know that they may receive a call from the bank regarding your application.